St Mary’s Scholarships

 For further information on bursaries and to request an application form, please contact the Bursar by email, or telephone him on 01344 296621.

-We hold Open Mornings for prospective parents will resume as soon as government restrictions allow.
+Our normal programme of Open Mornings for prospective parents will resume as soon as government restrictions allow.
 These Open Mornings take place four times a year, two in the Michaelmas term, one in the Lent term and one in the Summer term.
 The mornings begin with refreshments and a welcome from the Headmistress, after which you will have an opportunity to ask questions.
 This will be followed by a guided tour of the school and a short concert in our Chapel.
 You are invited to stay for a buffet lunch where members of staff will be on hand to answer any questions you may have.

 Our next Open Mornings are on: